CMSDAS@IIT Hyderabad 2025: Jets and MET Short Exercise

 What is pileup?

-The additional interactions that occur in each bunch crossing because the instantaneous bunch-by-bunch luminosity is very high.
+Pileup are the additional interactions that occur in each bunch crossing because the instantaneous bunch-by-bunch luminosity is very high.
 Here additional implies that there is a hard-scatter interaction that has caused the event to fire the trigger.
 The total inelastic cross section is approximately 80mb, so if the luminosity per crossing is of the order 80mb-1 you will get one interaction per crossing, on average.

 Types of pileup